Affliction (1997 film): Plot

 Rolfe, who has come home for the funeral, suggests at first that Wade's murder theory could be correct, but later renounces himself of this presumption.
 Nonetheless, Wade becomes obsessed with his conviction.
-When Wade learns that town Selectman Gordon Lariviere is buying up property all over town with the help from a wealthy land developer, he makes the solving of these incidents his personal mission.
+When Wade learns that town Selectman Gordon Lariviere is buying up property all over town with the help from a wealthy land developer named Mel Gordon, also Twombley's son-in-law, he makes the solving of these incidents his personal mission.
 Suffering from a painful toothache and becoming increasingly socially detached, he behaves more and more unpredictably.
 He follows Jack, convinced that Jack is running away from something and is involved in a conspiracy.
 After a car chase, a nervous Jack finally pulls over, threatens Wade with a rifle, shoots out his tires, and drives off.

 Finally, Wade is fired for harassing Jack and trashing Lariviere's office.
 He collects Jill from her mother's house, where his ex-wife furiously castigates him over his plans to sue for full custody.
-At a local restaurant, he attacks the bartender in front of his daughter.
+At a local restaurant, after being verbally abused, he attacks the bartender in front of his daughter.
 Then Wade takes Jill home to find Margie leaving him.
 Wade grabs Margie and begs her to stay, but Jill rushes up and tries to stop the fight.
-In response, Wade angrily pushes Jill, giving her a bloody nose forcing both her and Margie to drive off.
+In response, Wade angrily pushes Jill, giving her a bloody nose, forcing both her and Margie to drive off.

 Wade is then approached by Glen, who congratulates him for finally acting as a "real man".
-The latent aggression between the men culminates in another fight in which Wade accidentally kills his father.
-He burns the corpse in the barn, sits down at the kitchen table and starts drinking.
+The latent aggression between the men culminates in another fight in which Wade hits his father with the butt of a rifle, accidentally killing him.
+Wade burns the corpse in the barn, sits down at the kitchen table and starts drinking.

 Rolfe's narration reveals that Wade eventually murdered Jack and left town (possibly to Canada, where Jack's truck was found three days later), never to return.
-Rolfe relates that the town later became part of a huge ski resort partly organized by Gordon Lariviere, but having nothing to do with either Jack or Twombley.
+Rolfe relates that the town later became part of a huge ski resort partly organized by Gordon Lariviere, but he had nothing to do with either Jack or Twombley.
 Rolfe concludes that someday a vagrant resembling Wade might be found frozen to death, and that will be the end of the story.